naveedhsn/medi_tools/README.md

 # medi_tools
-This is one of my lab project
+This is one of my lab projects